barsoom/review/README.md

 # Review

-A reimplementation of [remit](https://github.com/henrik/remit) in Elixir/Phoenix and Elm that is much faster on both the server and client side and fixes the known data sync issues.
+A reimplementation of [remit](https://github.com/henrik/remit) in Elixir/Phoenix and Elm that is much faster on both the server and client side and also fixes the known data sync issues.

 # TODO